Ultimate Sicily Itinerary – From 3 to 10 days, up to 2 weeks

-This is my personal Google Map that I want to share with you with a list of over 30 great beaches all around Sicily.
+This is my personal Google Map that I want to share with you with a list of over 30 great beaches all around the island.

-How Long Does It Take To Get Around Sicily?
+How Long Does It Take To Get Around the Island?

 Most of the young generation has some basic English, not quite so the old generation.
 Most, if not all, of the people involved in tourism, speak reasonably good English.

 No, you don’t need a car.
 You will always find some form of public transportation between the major destinations.
 Of course, renting a car will save you lots of time and you will be able to stop in any of the villages along the trip, which is an experience in itself.
-Check out my guide to getting around Sicily.
+Check out my guide on how to explore Sicily.

 It really depends on the available flights you have from your airport.
-If you can fly to both, you should check out my comparison guide between Catania and Palermo, with all you need to make the best choice
+If you can fly to both the International Airports, you should check out my comparison guide between Catania and Palermo, with all you need to make the best choice

 Are 2 Weeks In Sicily Too Long?